-Peterborough's trees are not evenly distributed.
+The distribution of trees is not even across Peterborough.
 The density of cover in the City varies greatly, with most trees being in the former Peterborough Development Corporation areas.
 A similar variance is found with more trees and woods to the west of the City, compared to the sparsely populated Fens to the east.